 There are many pieces of drug paraphernalia that you can legally own.
 One example of this is rolling papers.
 Rolling papers are often used to roll handmade tobacco cigarettes or cigars.
 As long as you are eighteen years or older, there is nothing illegal about using rolling papers in conjunction with tobacco.
 However, rolling papers are also often used to roll marijuana joints and blunts.
 The major key in whether or not you will be in trouble for possessing drug paraphernalia may involve other evidence found alongside your drug paraphernalia.

 If traces of marijuana are found with your rolling papers, this may be a reason you were charged with possession of drug paraphernalia.
 Sometimes, illegal searches are conducted when drug paraphernalia is found.
 This can be used as a viable defense in court and may end up with having your charges dropped.
-Consult with a criminal defense lawyer to help you put together a solid defense for your case.
+Consult with a law firm helping clients with criminal defense to help you put together a solid defense for your case.

 What are Some Types of Drug Paraphernalia?